Afwans/CS355-project-2-/README.md

 # CS355 Project 2
 This is a full-featured Quiz Web App built using HTML, CSS, and JavaScript, with a Node.js + Express backend that serves questions from a JSON file.
-The app supports a clean UI, interactive gameplay, and advanced features like dark mode, progress tracking, and review mode.
+The app supports a clean UI, interactive gameplay, and advanced features like dark mode, progress tracking, review mode, and more.